 - To bring skin pH "back in line" after the sometimes harsh cleansing process.

 If you ask us, though, toning is about much more than these two things.
-It’s a first step towards skin repair, to give skin anti-oxidants, its nutrient needs, to exfoliate skin and control blemishes, and to give a "goodness treat" to the skin.
-Water-based toners are an excellent medium to deposit essential minerals and nutrients to skin to achieve and maintain youthful, firmer clear skin.
-And that's the best use of a toner!
+It’s the first step towards skin repair, to give skin anti-oxidants and nutrients, to exfoliate skin and control blemishes, and to give a "goodness treat" to the skin.

-Toners for dry or normal-dry skin, are known by the names skin tonic and gentle skin toner.
+Pro-tip: Toners for dry or normal-dry skin, are a.k.a. skin tonic and gentle skin toner.

-Yes, you can use alcohol-free toners with gentle fragrances.
 Sensitive skin doesn’t mean you should not apply anything on your face.
 It simply means that you cannot apply everything on your face- i.e. you should be looking at milder and safer products.
+So yes, you can use alcohol-free toners with gentle fragrances.

-Question 4: Alcohol is a must-have in toners for shrinking open pores, so what do I do?
+FAQ 4: What if alcohol is a must-have in toners for shrinking open pores?